 Albany is a charming coastal town and Western Australia’s oldest European settlement.

 Albany was created in 1826 as the first settlement for new arrivals from across the seas in Europe.
 The town went from strength to strength, originally due to a gold rush and these days thanks to mining and tourism.
-Dotted throughout the town center you’ll find beautifully restored historic buildings, with many having their own captivating story of Albany’s early settlement.
-Taking pride of place along the harbor front is the Brig ‘Amity’, a replica of the ship which brought the first convicts and settlers to Albany.
+Dotted throughout the town centre you’ll find beautifully restored historic buildings, with many having their own captivating story of Albany’s early settlement.
+Taking pride of place along the harbour front is the Brig ‘Amity’, a replica of the ship which brought the first convicts and settlers to Albany.
 There are plenty of other things to do in Albany as well, with experiences ranging from rediscovering the past at the National Anzac Centre to browsing Albany’s markets, tasting epicurean delights on an Albany day tour, or visiting the Natural Bridge and The Gap at Torndirrup National Park.

 Our Albany Tours

 Albany Tour Reviews